juekr/remote-friendship-lamp/README.md

 ### Webservice

 From a lamp's perspective, all the webservice does, is returning a RGB code.
 Therefore I wrote a little PHP script that reads and writes a text file for each lamp.
 I tuses the file's "last modified" meta information to determine whether there have been changes in the last 15 minutes.
 If "last modifided" is > 15 minutes, that means there have not been any recent changes, it resets the files by writing "0,0,0" into them.
+Another simple text file is being used to decide which lamps are paired (using their board ids).

 The logic behind that in detail: